The Matador Review is an online literature and art quarterly.

 We publish four issues annually: the Spring, Summer, Fall, and Winter issues.
 We invite all unpublished literature written in the English language (and translations accompanied by the original text) as well as many forms of visual art.
 All work must be electronically submitted to email@example.com with "Submission: Name, Title" in the subject line (for example, "Submission: Jane Smith, 5 Poems").

 Simultaneous submissions are welcomed; however, please let us know if the work is accepted elsewhere.
 Multiple submissions are also welcomed, though we ask that you submit only once per genre per issue.
 The genres are as follows: Fiction, Creative Non-Fiction, Flash Fiction, Poetry, and Visual Art.

 For general inquiries, requests, and concerns, contact us at firstname.lastname@example.org.

-We are currently accepting work for our seventh issue, the Winter 2018 publication.
+We are currently accepting work for our eighth issue, the Spring 2018 publication.